-One of the main airlines we use to transport pets to Japan is British Airways, they have a direct route into a few of the airports in Japan.
+One of the main airlines we use for taking pets to Japan is British Airways, they have a direct route into a few of the airports in Japan.
 A direct flight is always better for pets to help minimise stress.

 The most popular place we fly pets into Japan is Tokyo.
 We can fly into other airports, we have a trusted IPATA (International Pet and Animal Transport Association) agent in Tokyo that can assist with internal flights throughout Japan.